How to Prepare Your Data Sources for HR Analytics

 CONFIRM THAT YOUR JOB ARCHITECTURE IS UP TO DATE

-• There exist different job titles for similar roles.
+• There are different job titles for similar roles.

 • The job descriptions are detailed but fail to capture the real essence of a job.